modoboa/modoboa/doc/upgrade.rst

 .. note::
    This version has not been released yet.

 * Django has been updated to 4.2LTS.
-Please upgrade all your extensions alongside modoboa.
+Please upgrade all your extensions alongside modoboa
-* Support for Python 3.7 has been dropped, minimum Python version is now 3.8.
+* Support for Python 3.7 has been dropped, minimum Python version is now 3.8
-* Support for Postgres 11 has been dropped, minimum Postgres version is now 12.
+* Support for Postgres 11 has been dropped, minimum Postgres version is now 12

 If you use Postgresql, you need to install pyscopg3+: